Add-ons

 The Sharpness property lets you modify the sharpness angle threshold so the selection can expand into sharper face angles in edges.

-The Use Xray toggle let's you see the selected/deselected faces overlay from behind the mesh.
+The Use Xray toggle let's you see the selected/deselected faces overlay from behind the mesh or objects that are in front of the active mesh.

-If the face detected under the mouse cursor is selected, the operation deselects the faces instead using the hotkey algorithm and will show you a red overlay as shown in Figure 3.
+If the face detected under the mouse cursor is selected, the operation deselects the faces instead using the hotkey and will show you a red overlay as shown in Figure 4.

 The deselect behaviour is the same for all hotkey activated functionality in the add-on.